visruth/visruth/README.md

 I'm proud to be a human being and I'm lucky to born in India.

+I'm proud of my country.
+[This is a small overview of my country](https://www.youtube.com/watch?v=IAeTXi0oHIQ).

 One of my contributions: Workaround for a bug in [Oracle's GraalVM](https://github.com/oracle/graal/discussions/4670#discussioncomment-4311496)

 I have one week of free time every month so if you think I can help you some way with my little knowledge please feel free to [contact me](https://calendly.com/visruth) (paid support only).